 Commitment & Requirements

-During these dates, you will need to email completed application with parental consent and all required documents specified below in PDF format, in one email, to firstname.lastname@example.org.
-After your application is received, an acknowledgment email will be sent to you.
-If you do not receive an email within 48 hours, you must follow up with a phone call to 786-624-4431.
+Completed applications with parental consent and all required documents specified below must be emailed in PDF format, in one email, to firstname.lastname@example.org.
+An acknowledgement email will be sent once received.
+If an acknowledgement email is not received within 48 hours, applicants must contact the Volunteer Resources office at 786-624-4431 to inquire.

 Must submit applications along with the following: